zzh-SJTU/Voice-Activity-Detection/README.md

 # Voice-Activity-Detection
-Code of Voice Activity Detection
+Code of Voice Activity Detection:
+Implement vad with a simple linear classifier and a GMM model